 We administer a variety of programs and scholarship awards, with special consideration those coming from under-privileged circumstances who would otherwise not be exposed to careers in the sciences, mathematics, engineering or technology.
 We sponsor symposia and fairs where youth can display and be recognized for their creative efforts.
 We support teachers with program guides and curricula.
 We connect mentors to eager apprentices.
 We administer awards and scholarship money and provide internship opportunities for hundreds of local, regional and national science and engineering fairs.
 Maybe we can help you.

-The Young Inventors’ Program® This classroom-based program helps youth (K through 8th grade) develop critical thinking and problem-solving skills by challenging them invent solutions to everyday solutions.
-The program encourages exploration and participation by those students who may not “fit the mold” for traditional sciences.
-If you would like to see the program offered in your school, visit the the Young Inventors’ Program® site for more information.
+The Young Inventors’ Program® This program began as classroom-based, to help students (Grades K - 8) develop critical thinking and problem-solving skills by challenging them to invent solutions to everyday solutions.
+The program has been so successful it has expanded to the home school and after-school program setting.
+The program encourages exploration and participation by all students - including those who may not "fit the mold" for traditional sciences.
+If you would like the program offered in your school, e-mail email@example.com.

-The Research Engineering Apprenticeship Program (REAP) provides opportunities for all high school students, including underrepresented groups, to gain hands-on work experience in scientific research and development programs on a university level.
-You must be recommended by your high school teacher(s) to be consided for one of our apprenticeships.
-As a REAP student participant, you will be exposed to the real world of scientific research and—we hope—be able to see yourself making a living as a scientist or a researcher.
+A program of the U.S. Army Educational Outreach Program (AEOP), administered by the Academy of Applied Science, the Research Engineering Apprenticeship Program (REAP) provides opportunities for all high school students, including underrepresented groups, to gain hands-on work experience in scientific research and development programs on a university level.
+You must be recommended by your high school teacher(s) to be considered for one of our apprenticeships.
+As a REAP student participant, you will be exposed to the real world of scientific research and, we hope, be able to see yourself making a living as a scientist or a researcher.
 Selected students are awarded a stipend for their summer research experience in a university lab.
 All students must apply via the AEOP using the following link: http://www.usaeop.com

 Please call or email any one of us at the Academy for information on the programs that interest you.